 Section~\ref{section:closed-incl} collects some facts about closed inclusions and $\Delta$-inclusions of $\Delta$-generated spaces.

-Section~\ref{section:branching-homology-mdtop} starts by some reminders about multipointed $d$-spaces, flows, the functor $\dcat$ from the former to the latter and their q-model structure.
-Definition~\ref{def:hombrdef-mdtop} introduces formally the branching homology of a multipointed $d$-space $X$ as the branching homology of the flow $\mathbf{L}\dcat(X)$ which is the image of $X$ by the left derived functor of $\dcat$.
+Section~\ref{section:branching-homology-mdtop} starts with some reminders about multipointed $d$-spaces, flows, the functor $\dcat$ from the former to the latter and their q-model structure.
+Definition~\ref{def:hombrdef-mdtop} introduces formally the branching homology of a multipointed $d$-space $X$ as the branching homology of the flow $\mathbf{L}\dcat(X)$ which is the image of $X$ under the left derived functor of $\dcat$.

 Section~\ref{section:branching-mdtop} introduces the branching space of a multipointed $d$-space in Definition~\ref{def:branching-mdtop} after introducing the notion of short directed path in Definition~\ref{def:short}.
 The notion of short directed path is required to be able to use Corollary~\ref{cor:recognizing-closed-inclusions-3} in the proof of Proposition~\ref{prop:preparation}.